This is a full time permanent contract, the role is based in Aylesford, Kent and will include travel with evening and weekend working when required.

 Able to motivate others and be supportive to the wider team goals.

 Skills & Experience Required:

-Experience leading on the organisation of fundraising events.
+Experience leading on the organisation of community fundraising events.

 Able to develop, implement and monitor plans, present budgets and interpret financial information.

 Able to research, assess and initiate new opportunities from start to finish.

 Able to recruit, encourage, develop, support, motivate and manage individuals, groups, to maximise their own fundraising or their event success.